 Haslam has many other student programs and organizations highly relevant to the supply chain field.
 Many students seek a global perspective through Global Leadership Scholars, study abroad opportunities, or by joining the International Business Club.
 Some students also join the Integrated Business and Engineering Program to enhance their understanding of engineering mindsets.

 Employer of the Day (EOD)

 Learn more about top hiring supply chain companies at the booth in the Haslam College of Business atrium.
 Find upcoming featured employers by going to the Events tab in Handshake and searching “Haslam Employer of the Day.”
 This will include information about both in-person and virtual (Zoom) opportunities.

 This bi-yearly event gives students opportunities to attend interactive sessions alongside supply chain professionals and corporate executives giving them a unique opportunity to network with industry leaders.
-There will also be a speed networking event at the spring 2022 Supply Chain Forum for students.
+There will also be a speed networking event at the fall 2023 Supply Chain Forum for students.
 Contact Cole Burns for more information.

 SC Summer Workshop

 A summer workshop for rising seniors concentrated on preparing them for the workforce with tangible supply chain skills.
 Workshop topics vary, but in the past have included presentation and communication skills, résumé work with a career development professional and earning LinkedIn learning certifications in Ariba, SAP, Tableau, Lean Six Sigma, Project Management, SQL, R, Python, C++, Ruby, Data Integration Specialist (Via AWS).
 If you are interested in participating, email Cole Burns.

 Meet employers from across industries to learn about their companies and current opportunities for jobs and internships.
 Come ready with a résumé and an idea of the type of roles you’d like to learn more about.